jobannon/sweater_weather/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Sweater weather is a exercise in consuming Weather data through the DarkSkyAPI, location data thru Google Geocoding, and Yelp Informaiton from the the Yelp Fusion API.
+Sweater weather is a exercise in:
+* Consuming Weather data through the Dark Sky API,
+* Location data through Google Geocoding,
+* Yelp information from the Yelp Fusion API.

 ### Built With
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * [Ruby on Rails](https://rubyonrails.org/)
 * [Google Geocoding API](https://jquery.com)
 * [Yelp Fusion API](https://www.yelp.com/fusion/)